 The following classes are in addition to the electives above.
 Optional electives meet in the evening.
-Seating is limited, and we will try to accommodate student choices.
+Seating is limited.

-- Drum Circle-Available to percussionists and nonpercussionists alike.
-This weekly workshop provides an opportunity to develop skills using various percussion instruments from around the world.
+- Drum Circle-Available to all students.
+This weekly workshop provides an opportunity to develop performance skills using various percussion instruments from around the world.

 - Exploring the Artist Within-Designed for vocalists, songwriters, instrumentalists, and composers, this class will help you to get in touch with your artistic identity.
 Through a series of innovative exercises this unique artist circle will allow you to discover your true musical voice: the artist within.
 The next time a bandleader, producer, or fellow musician asks you to be yourself and play what you feel, you will be prepared.

-- Five-Week Chorus-All singers are welcome, the chorus will feature part-singing in styles from pop to classical and jazz.
+- Five-Week Chorus-All students are welcome.
+The chorus will feature part-singing in styles from pop, classical and jazz.
 Note: Non-voice principals are welcome; reading is a plus, but not required.
 The chorus performs in the Berklee Performance Center during the final week.

 - Musical Theater Workshop-You will be introduced to the skills and techniques needed to perform in musical theater.
 Emphasis will be placed on audition techniques, including developing your book (repertoire), song selection and development, identifying songs appropriate for your individual style and for the roles which you may want to audition.
 You will rehearse and perform—individually and in groups—scenes and musical numbers from a variety of productions at the end of the program.

-- Turntable Technique-You will develop a basic skill set of turntable techniques, including cueing, mixing, beat matching, cutting, and scratching.
+- Turntable Technique-Develop a basic skill set of turntable techniques, including cueing, mixing, beat matching, cutting, and scratching.
 By tracing the transformation of the turntable into a musical instrument, you will learn of its development as a major expression of hip-hop culture and thus understand its prominence in contemporary music.
 This course is open to all students, and no prior experience is required.

 - Poetry Slam and Performance-Learn to “own the stage” in this workshop dedicated to the electric art of poetry slam and spoken word.
 With equal emphasis on the writing and performance of compelling poetry, you'll learn to liberate your true voice, free your body on stage, and communicate your ideas with unstoppable power.
 Dive into poetry writing and editing exercises, exploring different ways to use your voice, and learn stage movement techniques designed to emphasize your own unique and creative personality.

-- Movement for Musicians-This course is designed to increase awareness of your technical and creative abilities through experiencing movement and how it relates to your stage performance.
+- Movement for Musicians-Available to all students.
+This course is designed to increase awareness of your technical and creative abilities through experiencing movement and how it relates to your stage performance.
 You will be encouraged to explore your capacity and range of movement, realizing its aesthetic, physical, and visual possibilities.
 The technique portions of the class will emphasize increasing the body’s flexibility, strength, control, and body awareness.
 Choreographic exploration will concentrate upon the use of space, dimension, time, rhythm, energy, and contrast through improvisation and development of movement phrases.

 - Additional Performance Opportunities

-Performance is the centerpiece of the Five-Week program.
+Performance is the centerpiece of Five-Week.
 During the five weeks, you will have many opportunities to put your course work into action.
 Additional performance opportunities available to you include:

 - Jam Sessions-Tuesday and Thursday night jam sessions are open to all.
 This is a great way to get to know other students and explore your own potential in informal group situations.